Enjoy the journal? Check out the annual Global History Student Conference here:

 We ask that all images and other digital resources be submitted as separate supplementary files, with a note in the text indicating where they should go during the uploading process.
 Please note that authors are responsible for obtaining copyright-clearance on all reproduced materials.

 This journal follows the 'notes and bibliography system' of The Chicago Manual of Style citation format, an overview of which can be found here.
-We do not publish a bibliography at the end of an article, all necessary bibliographical information must be included in the footnotes.
+We do not publish a bibliography at the end of an article, and all necessary bibliographical information must be included in the footnotes.
 Authors should make sure that the bibliographical information in the footnotes does not follow the the slightly different format of the 'notes and bibliography system' for a full bibliography at the end of an article.

 1. Preamble, name and contact details of the persons responsible